 What happens if the mentoring partnership is not working?

-We understand that there will be times when a pairing does not work out due to personal circumstances changing, or for other reasons.
+We understand that there will be times when a pairing does not work out due to changing personal circumstances, or for other reasons.
 The mentoring team undertakes regular health checks to identify what is or is not working in a particular pairing.
-We encourage all parties to have open and honest conversations about the relationship before asking the mentoring team to identify another suitable mentor/mentee; but in most circumstances, a recommendation to wait until the next intake is the most practical approach.
+We encourage all parties to have open and honest conversations about the mentoring relationship before asking the mentoring team to identify another suitable mentor/mentee; but in most circumstances, a recommendation to wait until the next intake would be one of the approaches.

 When does the mentoring relationship end?

-Typically, mentoring relationships will run for the full intake period, but in a number of situations, the mentoring pair will independently decide whether to continue the partnership beyond the formal closure of the intake.
+Typically, the mentoring program will run for the full intake period, but the mentoring relationship between some mentors and mentees may continue if both agree to continue beyond the formal closure of the intake.

 Will my Mentor help me earn my PMP?

 If your immediate goal is to earn your PMP then you should consider formal training.
-PMI Sydney offers a number of PMP/CAPM exam preparation sessions – you will find these listed in the Professional Development Certification section of the website.
+PMISC offers a number of PMP/CAPM exam preparation sessions – you will find these listed in the Professional Development Certification section of the website.

 Will my Mentor help me find a job?

 No – this is not the primary purpose of the mentoring program.
-Notwithstanding the skills you acquire through the mentoring relationship will assist you if you are seeking new employment or career advancement.
+However, the skills you acquire through the mentoring relationship will assist you if you are seeking new employment or career advancement.

 I don’t live in Sydney – can I still participate?